2stacks/docker-freeradius/docs/README.md

 These certificates are not meant to be used in production and should be recreated/replaced as needed.
 Follow the steps below to generate new certificates.
 It is important that you read and understand the instructions in '/etc/raddb/certs/README'

 #### Generate new certs
-From you docker host machine
+From your docker host machine

   - Clone the git repository
 ```bash
 $ git clone https://github.com/2stacks/docker-freeradius.git